What Are Splinter Hemorrhages?

 • Echocardiogram.

-In the case of systemic conditions treating the underlying cause is the treatment done to prevent splinter hemorrhages.
+In the case of systemic conditions, treating the underlying cause is the treatment done to prevent splinter hemorrhages.
 There is no specific treatment for splinter hemorrhages caused due to physical trauma.
 In certain conditions like subacute bacterial endocarditis, proper medication and surgery are done to repair heart valves if necessary.
 Topical ointments are prescribed to prevent secondary infection.
-There is no specific remedy to do at home in case of splinter hemorrhages.
-It is one of the delayed symptoms of endocarditis, so visit a doctor before getting worse.
+There is no specific remedy at home in case of splinter hemorrhages.
+It is a delayed symptom of endocarditis, so visit a doctor before it gets worse.

 Conclusion

-Splinter hemorrhages are the tiny blood spots that are seen underneath the fingernails.
-It is a late symptom of severe systemic conditions.
-Getting help from a physician is preferable to treat the disease.
+Splinter hemorrhages are the tiny blood spots (black lines or spots) seen underneath the fingernails.
+It is a late symptom of severe systemic conditions caused by various environmental and genetic factors (triggers).
+Therefore, getting help from a physician is preferable to treating the disease.
 Proper treatment and follow-up are essential.
-This take-home message is to keep your body and hands clean to avoid infections.
+In addition, a person should maintain proper hygiene and keep the body and hands clean to avoid infections.

 Tags: